4 March 2024

 Working as a GP Registrar in a rural community, Dr Attard gained a wide scope of practice providing continuity of care to patients with diverse clinical presentations.

 “I see a lot of patients across the spectrum from young to old,” she said.
-“I look after the Home Hill Nursing Home so; I have a lot of patients that I go to visit once a week.
+“I look after the Home Hill Nursing Home and I have a lot of patients that I go to visit once a week.

 “I have lots of antenatal, and I'm involved in the antenatal care of some of my friends from school who are having babies.